 - How resilient could your company be in the face of a major technological crisis?
 Do you have data backups, a breach response plan, and resources who can help you get back up running?
 It’s not a matter of *if* your business will face such a crisis, but when.
 You can’t control when such things will happen.
 But planning for the worst ahead of time can bring the outcome back under your control.

-The answers to these questions help to understand the scope of your organizations’ IT needs.
-But more than that, how well you can answer these questions gives us a good initial handle on your organization’s IT maturity.
+The answers to these questions help to understand the scope of your organization’s IT needs.
+But more than that, these questions help give us a good initial handle on your organization’s IT maturity.
 This holds true across all industry verticals, and all phases of an organization’s life.

 What does IT Maturity look like?

-Bob’s Widgets has been growing, and along with them they have a network that has grown organically over time, made up of whatever equipment could be found on sale, set up by a tech-savvy family member or volunteer that was able to lend their skills for a while.
-Documentation may be sparse or missing altogether.
+Bob’s Widgets has been growing, and they have a network that has grown with them organically over time, made up of whatever equipment could be found on sale, set up by a tech-savvy family member or volunteer that was able to lend their skills for a while.
+Documentation is sparse or missing altogether.
 Bob relies on one person who is familiar with this environment and holds the keys to the IT kingdom.

 These are the hallmarks of a small business that is on the low on the “IT maturity” spectrum.
-Contrast that with a competing SMB that has taken care to plan its network around the priorities of the business.
+Now let’s contrast that with a competing SMB that has taken care to plan its network around the priorities of the business.

 Debbie’s company ranks higher on the IT maturity spectrum.
 Though these two businesses may be similar on paper – with similar employee counts, revenues, numbers of servers, etc… their corporate culture, efficiency, and the daily work environment for their employees is like night and day.